-The hardest boulder problem within a 100 miles of the bay starts on an obvious jug in the middle of the face and traverses right into the Impossible Wall (v8).
-"It's big moves on bad holds," says Hedrick, who sent the line after working it seven days over two years.
+The hardest boulder problem within 100 miles of the Bay Area starts on an obvious jug in the middle of the face and traverses right into the Impossible Wall (v8).
+“It’s big moves on bad holds,” says Hedrick, who sent the line after working it seven days over two years.

 A line linking Nat’s to the Impossible Wall traverse remains a 5.15/V14 project for future Mortar Rock addicts.
 Hedrick maintains that he won’t be heading back to Mortar anytime soon.